ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 When you arrive in your workspace, it's empty - clean, white and lacking in programs.
 It's time to start populating it.

 The first step is to create a project based on the included `mbed-os-example-blinky` example.
-You can do this using the Mbed Studio menu or using the context menu in the C++ Projects view of Mbed Studio.
+You can do this using the Mbed Studio menu or using the context menu in the Mbed Projects view of Mbed Studio.

-To use the context menu, right-click (Ctrl-click) inside the Mbed Projects or C++ Projects view, and then select `New > Mbed OS Application`.
+To use the context menu, right-click (Ctrl-click) inside the Mbed Projects or Mbed Projects view, and then select `New > Mbed OS Application`.
 To do the same through the menu, click `File > New > Mbed OS Application` to activate the New Project wizard.

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/Mbed-Studio-New-Application.png)<span>Create a new Mbed OS application.</span></span>